 Modifying your Jet Skis can also come with financial drawbacks.
 These may at times include a lower resale value if your potential buyers are looking for stock performance kits rather than a high speed one.
 On the other hand, according to some brands and dealerships, your warranty may be affected if you bring in external modifications to your Jet Ski.

 Whatever you do, always make sure that you are wearing your safety gear at all times to protect yourself and your loved ones.
 Modifying your Jet Skis to reach higher speeds may be tolerated but neglecting safety protocols will violate US Coast Guard’s regulations.
 On top of fines, you may also lose or damage your Jet Ski if you’re not careful.

 The room for recklessness is nonexistent in whatever you decide to do when it comes to making your Jet Skis go faster.
 Unless you’re an absolute enthusiast who is willing to stay determined and play everything safely by following the proper guidelines, then personally it’s for the best you stay away from modifying your Jet Skis.

-It’s all in your hands in the end, whatever you do make sure you do proper research and even if you feel like it’s too much work, just remember that 67+ Mph will feel just as fast to make you give an action-pumped experience.
+Remember that 67+ Mph will feel just as fast to make you give an action-pumped experience.